malgebary/Azure-Route-Server-MicroHack/README.md

 👉 **BGP Peers:** Navigate to Virtual Network Gateways -> HUB-VNG -> Monitoring -> BGP peers

-- Peer addresses in yellow boxes with ASN 65515 are the Route Server BGP peer ips peering with both ***HUB-VNG*** gateway instances (10.1.5.5 and 10.1.5.4) and all are successfully connected.
+- Peer addresses in yellow boxes with ASN 65515 are the Route Server BGP peer ips peering with the two ***HUB-VNG*** gateway instances (10.1.5.5 and 10.1.5.4), and all are successfully connected.

-- Peer address 10.2.2.30 in red box with ASN 65003 is the BGP peer ip of the ***On-Prem1-VNG*** gateway, note that we only see it in "connected" state with instance 10.1.5.4 as we have built only one tunnel between the two gateways and we used this ***HUB-VNG*** BGP ip 10.1.5.4 to peer with ***On-Prem1-VNG*** gateway.
+- Peer address 10.2.2.30 in red box with ASN 65003 is the BGP peer ip of the ***On-Prem1-VNG*** gateway.
+Note that we only see it in "connected" state with instance 10.1.5.4 as we have built only one tunnel between the two gateways and we used this ***HUB-VNG*** BGP ip 10.1.5.4 to peer with ***On-Prem1-VNG*** gateway.

 ![image](https://user-images.githubusercontent.com/78562461/140241905-f02546c1-46dd-41fb-b56e-6dc38e156da4.png)

 👉 **Learned Routes:**

-:exclamation: Note that results here will show learned routes for the two gateway instances of the ***HUB-VNG*** gateway, however, as we built only one tunnel with ***On-Prem1-VNG*** results below are filtered for the one instance used to build this tunnel, which is local address 10.1.5.4 of the ***HUB-VNG*** (Remember this local address BGP ip "might" be different in your lab).
+:exclamation: Output will show learned routes for the two gateway instances of the ***HUB-VNG*** gateway, however, as we built only one tunnel with ***On-Prem1-VNG***, output below is filtered for the one instance used to build this tunnel, which is local address 10.1.5.4 of the ***HUB-VNG*** (Remember this local address BGP ip "might" be different in your lab).

 - It can be seen that the ***HUB-VNG*** is learning the source prefix (10.0.0.0/16) through this AS Path: 65001 (***On-Prem-VNG***), 65002 (***CSR***), and 65515 (***Route Server***).
 It also learned the destination prefix (10.2.0.0/16) directly from ASN 65003 (***On-Prem1-VNG***).